Mauna Luan

 No analysis available

-Trash chute is strongly supported by the MLS history and explicitly confirmed in current remarks.
-While it is mentioned less often in the prose than other amenities, the high-confidence historical data and direct mention make this a reliable feature.
+Trash chute is strongly supported by the MLS history and confirmed in the remarks.
+While not mentioned in every description, the explicit 'trash chutes' reference plus the 20/20 historical checkbox makes this highly reliable.

 No analysis available